Free Gutter Cleaning Software,

 The ones operators actually ask before they sign up.

 Is Menutize really free for gutter cleaners?
-What's the catch?

 Can I price by linear foot of gutter or by single-story vs two-story flat rate?